aepsil0n/weak-and-lazy/README.md

 ## weak-and-lazy

+Decorator class for weak and lazy references.

 - [Description](#description)
 - [Why use it?](#why-use-it)
 - [Usage example](#usage-example)

 ### Description

 Decorator  class for  a  property  that looks  like  a reference  to outsiders but is  in fact a dynamic object-loader.
 After loading it stores a weak reference to the  object so it can be remembered until it gets destroyed.

 This means that the referenced object

  - will be loaded only **if** and **when** it is needed
  - can be garbage collected when it is not in use anymore

 ### Why use it?